 Due to the lack of formal financial services, people depend on local money lenders for financial transactions.
 Without legal accountability, the cost of borrowing money with these lenders is often high and exploitative.
 Another problem is that of the financial services available, most are catered towards the needs of urban rather than rural populations.
 Tailored financial products and services for the rural poor are unheard of and the adoption of modern technology is yet to see efficient implementation.
 While majority of households stated agriculture as the major source of income in Kailali, only 22% of households claimed to have agricultural credit highlighting the need for more financial literacy initiatives in these areas.

-Sakchyam went into its partnership with United Youth Community Nepal (UNYC) to expand financial services through nine new branches in Bardiya, Kailali and Dadeldhura districts and promoted financial literacy in these areas.
+Sakchyam went into partnership with United Youth Community Nepal (UNYC) to expand financial services through nine new branches in Bardiya, Kailali and Dadeldhura districts and promote financial literacy in these areas.

 By the end of the project period in February 2018, UNYC successfully established 13 new branches and reached more than 16,800 beneficiaries; disbursed over 41,000 loans valued at NPR 965 million; collected NPR 145 million deposits.
 Through the partnership, UNYC also designed, piloted and launched two new loan products viz.
 Business loan and Ujyalo (Alternative Energy) Loan.
 They had disbursed 4,845 Business loans valued at NPR 480.6 million and 151 Ujyalo Loans valued at NPR 4.5 million by the end of project.
 In a separate update to Sakchyam, they have reported disbursing 6,887 business loan valued over NPR 692 million and 160 Ujyalo loan valued about 5 million by July 2018.
 In addition.
 Financial Literacy has been promoted through PGT, centre meetings, IVR and other initiatives reaching a total of 18,277 beneficiaries.